| Listed Buildings | |

 OR ALTERATIONS TO EXISTING BUILDINGS, AND THE NATURE, COLOUR AND

-- THE NATURE AND APPEARANCE OF FEATURES INCLUDING WALLS,
+TEXTURE OF THE MATERIALS USED; - THE NATURE AND APPEARANCE OF FEATURES INCLUDING WALLS,

 FENCES, HARD LANDSCAPING SUCH AS SURFACING MATERIALS, STREET FURNITURE,